Materials and media

 Thanks to: Laura König-Mattern, Max-Plank Institut Magdeburg

-Hylē is funded by the Federal Government Commissioner for Culture and the Media.
+Hylē received funding by the Federal Government Commissioner for Culture and the Media (Neustart Kultur).

 Hylē was originally commissioned as ‘ooze’ by Laboratoria Art & Science Foundation and Kaspersky.